tddixon0/CFA_Hash_Menu/bin/README.md

 ## Introduction

-This application began during my 30 minute breaks on shift while I was working at Chick-fil-A. I was University studying Computer Science at the same time, and coding absolutley facinated me.
+This application began during my 30 minute breaks on shift while I was working at Chick-fil-A. I was in University studying Computer Science at the same time, and coding absolutley facinated me.
 I wouldn't stop until I was good, even though "good" is a relative term for how novice I was.

-Eventually I had a senior sowcase to display this project, and I still want to take it even further.
+Eventually I had a senior showcase to display this project, and I still want to take it even further.

 ## Features